City Limits (1985 film)

-City Limits is a 1985 post-apocalyptic action film written and directed by Aaron Lipstadt and is based on a story by Lipstadt & James Reigle.
+City Limits is a 1985 post-apocalyptic action film written and directed by Aaron Lipstadt, and is based on a story by Lipstadt and James Reigle.
 The film stars Darrell Larson, John Stockwell, Kim Cattrall, Rae Dawn Chong, John Diehl, Pamela Ludwig, Tony Plana, Robby Benson, Dean Devlin, and James Earl Jones.

 Plot

 In the near future a mysterious plague kills almost every adult and leaves behind "a world of orphans".
 Some fortunate few are raised by the surviving adults, including Lee (John Stockwell), who is taken in and raised by Albert (James Earl Jones) on his remote farm.
 Fifteen years later, Lee sets out for the nearby ruins of Los Angeles in the hopes of joining the Clippers, a famous motorcycle gang.
 Lee follows a convoy of trucks into a fenced off building, where he is noticed by Bolo (Norbert Weisser), who is overseeing operations.
 When workers begin to converge on Lee he flees on his motorcycle.

 After defending himself against and fleeing from a hostile group of bikers known as the DAs, Lee makes his way into Clippers territory and meets their leader Mick (Darrell Larson) and his second in command Whitey (John Diehl).
 When Lee asks to join the gang, he is rebuffed.
 Mick sends Yogi (Rae Dawn Chong) along to escort Lee safely to the city limits.
 The two are chased by the DAs when they discover one of the bikers who attacked Lee earlier has died from his injuries.
 Lee and Yogi manage to evade the DAs and head back to Clippers territory.
 Whitey and Mick debate turning him over to Ray (Danny De La Paz), the leader of the DAs, to preserve the "no guns, no killing" truce that exists between the two gangs, but Sammy (Don Keith Opper) offers a suggestion.
 When Ray arrives, Whitey proposes a test of combat between Lee and the DAs' best combatant to decide if he lives; Ray agrees.
 After he leaves Ray heads to the factory where he reports to Bolo, who tells him he will be sending one of his employees with him to the competition.

 The next day the two gangs arrive for the competition.
 Before the fight begins Ray presents Wickings (Kim Cattrall), who introduces herself and Bolo as representatives of the Sunya Corporation, brought to L.A. at the behest of the Federal government.
 Wickings attempts to convince Mick to have the Clippers help with Sunya's efforts to restore the city, but Mick turns her down.
 The gangs proceed with the competition, pitting Lee against a female DA.
 Though initially surprised by the woman's fierceness, Lee ultimately defeats her without killing her as the Clippers leave victorious, Lee now officially a member of the gang.